ChemRacer/DDQC_Demo/ddcaspt2.md

 - sklearn
 - mpl_toolkits

-If you are missing any of these packages I would recommend using the following lines in your juypter notebook:
+If you are missing any of these packages, we would recommend using the following lines in your juypter notebook:
 ```
 import sys
 !{sys.executable} -m pip install missing_package_name